Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 }
 ```

-It's possible to implement [custom event filters](#customeventfilters).
+It's also possible to implement [custom event filters](#customeventfilters).

 ### Spring Integration Tooling Library
 The Spring Integration tooling library component offers some utility classes that ease the handling of Alfresco events
 in the context of a Spring Integration application.

 This component is defined in the module [alfresco-java-event-api-integration](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-integration){:target="_blank"}.

-It makes use of the event handling library and the event model to offer integration features making the assumption that
+It makes use of the event handling library and the event model to offer integration features, making the assumption that
 the integrator is working in the context of a Spring Integration project.

-The way the events are consumed from the ActiveMQ topic where the Alfresco event system is currently publishing them is
+The way the events are consumed from the ActiveMQ topic, where the Alfresco event system is currently publishing them, is
-not specified at this level of integration, and it is intentionally left open to the developer's choice.
+not specified at this level of integration.
+This is intentionally left open to the developer's choice.
 For a more
-opinionated integration level please take a look to the [Spring Boot custom starter section](#springbootcustomstarter).
+opinionated integration level, take a look at the [Spring Boot custom starter section](#springbootcustomstarter).

 Once the JSON events are ingested in a Spring Integration channel, this library offers a transformer to translate from
 the JSON schema defined by the Alfresco Event Model to the Java POJO classes defined in it (i.e. `RepoEvent`).